-relations with other state "finally military alliances with a big powers might have undermined the morale of the armed forces and seriously weakened the will of the people to defend their soverighty against external attack or interference" This shows that he was very clear in his minda as to what he meant by non-alignment.
-The world was divided into two mighty camps, the communist and the anti-communist and either of the parties could not understand how anyone could be so foolish enough not to line up with itself.
+Considerations of external security also might have been compromised through a military alliances in a number of ways, but Nehru always felt that military alliance is (was) likely to affect the external soverignty of state especially with regard to treaties bilateral and multilateral relations with others state " finally military alliances with a big powers might have undermined the morale of the armed forces and seriously weakened the will of the people to defend their soveriginty against external attack or interference."51 This shows that he was very clear in his mind as to what he meant by non-alignment.
+The world was divided into two mighty camps, the communist and the anti-communist and either of the parties could not understand how any one could be so foolish enough not to line up with itself.

-"We propose to continue with it... we have no intention to turn communist.
-At the same time, we have no intention of being dragooned in any other direction...
-We have chosen our path and we propose to go along, it and to vary as and when we choose, not at somebody's direction or pressure and are not afraid of any other country imposing its will upon us by military methods or any other methods... our thinking and our approach do not fit in with this great crusade of communism or crusade of anti-communism...
+"We propose to continue with it ... we have no intention to turn communist.
+At the same time, we have no intention of being dragooned in any other direction ...
+We have chosen our path and we propose to go along, it and to vary as and when we choose, not at somebody's diceate or pressure and are not afraid of any other country imposing its will upon us by military methods or any other methods... our thinking and our approach do not fit in with this great crusade of communism or crusade of anti-communism."52

-Nehru shared the idealistic urge of the Indian National Movement but tried to give it a less remanticist and more historical outlook and the humani-tarian content of Marxim.
-As a realist he saw the distructive potentalities of nuclear was and the idealist Nehru tried to look beyond the immediate sphere of political and ideological crusade for a tomorrow of peaceful co-existence and even to dream of one world.
-"Nehru is not only the exponent of the dreams deeply nostled in the hearts of the people of India.
-He is also the expression of the human conscience itself..."53.
-In this critical movement of human history" Bertrand Russell wrote in 1959, it would be Nehru who, "will lead us out of the dark night of fear in to a happier day "54.
-Nehrudid . . not always succeed in achieving a rational synthesis between idealism and realism in the detailed implementation of his foreign policy"55.
-But this synthesis was largely achieved in the broad policy of non-alignment which constituted the very foundation of his foreign policy.
+Nehru shared the idealistic urge of the Indian National Movement but tried to give it a less remanticist and more historical outlook and the humanitarian content of Marxism.
+As a realist he saw the distructive potentalities of nuclear was and the idealist Nehru tried to look beyond the immediate sphere of political and ideological crusade for a tomorrow of peaceful co-existence and even to dream of one world. " Nehru is not only the exponent of the dreams deeply nostled in the hearts of thepeople of India.
+He is also the expression of the human conscience itself.... ^{#53}.
+In this critical movement of human history " Bertrand Russell wrote in 1959, it would be Nehru who, " will lead us out of the dark night of fear in to a happier day".54 Nehru did not always succeed in achieving a rational synthesis between idealism and realism in the detailed implementation of his foreign policy."55 But this synthesis was largely achieved in the broad policy of non-alignment which constituted the very foundation of his foreign policy.
 Bertrand Russell was very apt when he pointed that, it was only Nehru to lead us out of the dark night.
-Nehru was sure of the impact of non-aligned foreign policy of the prevailing atmosphere of Cold War in international politics.
+Nehru was sure of the impact of non-aligned foreign policy of the prevailing atmosphere of cold war in international politics.